WalberMelo/WalberMelo/README.md

 ## 👨🏻‍💻 Hi, I'm Walber Melo,  Full-Stack web developer  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28px" height="28px">

-- 🚀  I'm passionate about doing new things, new challenges and creating projects that can improve people's lives.
+- 🚀  I'm passionate about learn new things, new challenges and create projects that can improve people's lives.
 - 👀  I also like read technical books.
 - 🎯  2023 Goals: Learn more about web3
 - 🧭  Life Hack: "Explore with knowledge"